Thriving Families, Safer Children: Youth, Family, and Community Partnership Grants

 Prevent Child Abuse America (PCA America) has received grant funding from the Annie E. Casey Foundation to support youth, family, and community partnership building grants.
 The grants are intended for community-based non-profits with a history of engaging Black, Latino, and Indigenous youth and families within Round 2 Thriving Families, Safer Children sites in the United States.

-We are excited to announce that we will be providing funding for 10 organizations representing 8 jurisdictions!
+We are excited to announce that we will be providing funding for 10 organizations representing 8 sites!

 Learn more about each of our awardees